RoyalHighgrass/QVM-Manager/README.md

 To install the beta version of `QVM-Manager v1.0.4`, use the following command:

-First, make sure that your system is up-to-date & that `git` & `curl` are installed & also up-to-date:
+First, make sure that your system is up-to-date & that `git` & `curl` are installed & also up-to-date.

 Using `apt`:
 ```